Garden-AI/garden/docs/user_guide/modal-publishing.md

+# Publishing a Garden with Modal

+!!!
+Warning
-Please [contact](mailto:thegardens@uchicago.edu) the Garden Team if you are interested in using this feature.
+    Use of this feature requires that your Globus account is authorized by the Garden Team.
+Please [contact](mailto:thegardens@uchicago.edu) us if you are interested in using this feature.
+    For another publishing flow that doesn't require special authorization, see: [Publishing with Docker](tutorial_docker.md).

+## Introduction

+In this tutorial we walk through the basic process of publishing a Garden from a Modal App.

-## 0. Quick Start
+## Prerequisites

+### Create a GitHub account

+Modal uses GitHub for authentication.

+If you already have a GitHub account, you're good to move to the next step.
+Otherwise, create a free [GitHub](https://github.com/) account before continuing.

+### Create a Modal Account

+Create a free Modal account by linking your GitHub: [signup](https://modal.com/signup).

+!!!
+Note
+    You'll get $30/month of free compute credit for your personal Modal account.
+It's totally safe to spend those credits developing and debugging your modal functions before you publish them with garden -- modal functions published through garden won't charge your personal account.

+## 1. Author the Modal App

+!!!
+Tip
     Skip the details and see the [complete modal file](#the-complete-modal-file).

-## 1. Create a Modal Account

-**Prerequisite:** This step requires a free [GitHub](https://github.com/join) account to authenticate with Modal.

-Create a free Modal account by linking your GitHub: [signup](https://modal.com/signup).

-**NOTE:** You'll also get $30/month of free compute credit for your personal account.
-It's totally safe to spend those credits developing and debugging your modal functions before you publish them with garden -- modal functions run through garden won't charge your personal account.

-## 2. Author a Modal App

-### Create a Modal file
+### Create a python file for your Modal App

 Modal files are regular python scripts.
 Create a new python file in your project: